David Hyland

-David Hyland (born May 30, 1987) is an arena football defensive back who is currently a free agent.
+David Hyland (born May 30, 1987) is an American former professional football defensive back who played in the Arena Football League (AFL) and Canadian Football League (CFL).
+He played college football at Morehead State.

 College career

 Hyland played college football at Morehead State University ('05-'08) and appeared in 44 games in which he had 21 interceptions and 319 return yards to go along with three touchdowns.
 He also set a Division I-AA record with 61 career pass knockdowns.
 Hyland holds school records for longest interception return, most interceptions in a season and most interceptions in a career.
 In addition, he tied the school record for most interceptions in a game with three.
 In 2007, Hyland also earned All-America honors from The Sports Network and Football Gazette.